About Care Clift

 Carolyn “Care” Clift came to Alaska in 1979 to teach 5th-6th grade in a village on the Kuskokwim River.
 She raised three children and held a variety of education, social services, and healthcare jobs including Aniak Daycare Center Director and Reading Director/Teacher.
 Those jobs involved budgets, accounting, and grant-writing.

-After retiring in 2010, she began part-time teaching at the Alaska Native Cultural Charter School and concurrently became very active in the Alaska Libertarian Party.
-She retired again in 2013 and ran for Governor in 2014.
+After retiring in 2010, she began part-time teaching at the Alaska Native Cultural Charter School and concurrently became very active in the Alaska Libertarian Party(ALP).
+She retired again in 2013 and ran for Governor in 2014, for the Libertarian Party.
+In 2018, the ALP Board asked her to run for Lt.
+Governor on a nominating petition, because no one had signed up.

-She is a part-time water fitness instructor, and is active as a volunteer as the State Director for the Our America Initiative and on the Platform Committee for the national Libertarian Party.
+She is a part-time water fitness instructor, and has been active as a volunteer as the State Director for the Our America Initiative and on the Platform Committee for the National Libertarian Party.
+Currently, she serves on the core committee for FairVote Anchorage, a group that advocates for Ranked Choice Voting in the municipal elections.
+She is a “card-carrying” member of the National Libertarian Party, but has changed her voter registration to Undeclared so that she can represent all voters from all party affiliations.

-Although unsuccessful in the Toien-Clift Governor’s race in 2018, Care is ready to take her expertise to Juneau.
+Although unsuccessful in the Toien-Clift Governor’s race in 2018, Care is ready to take her expertise to Juneau, as District N’s new state senator!